anialoyann/ds223-hmw1/readme.md

 - **data/**
   - `homepod_data.csv`: The dataset containing historical data about Apple HomePod adoption, used for modeling in the report.

-## Purpose

-The aim of this project is to use a Bass Diffusion model with the help of Apple HomePod to predict a diffusion path for a 2023 innovation Sonos Era 300 .

 ## Stages